-The school's use of social media for professional purposes will be checked regularly by the senior risk officer and Online Safety Officer to ensure compliance with the school policies.
+The school's use of social media for professional purposes will be checked regularly by the IT staff to ensure compliance with the school policies.

 Dealing with unsuitable / inappropriate activities

 Some internet activity e.g. accessing child abuse images or distributing racist material is illegal and would obviously be banned from school and all other technical systems.
 Other activities e.g. cyber-bullying would be banned and could lead to criminal prosecution.
 There are however a range of activities which may, generally, be legal but would be inappropriate in a school context, either because of the age of the users or the nature of those activities.